cjoakim/azure-cosmosdb-hackathon/design.md

   - there is no referential integrity
   - No need for [Third normal form (3NF) ](https://en.wikipedia.org/wiki/Third_normal_form)
   - storage is inexpensive now
-- Don't think you have to put differently-shaped documents in different collections
+- Don't think that you have to put differently-shaped documents in different collections
 - **Don't think relationally**; this is a NoSQL Document-Oriented database

 ## Best Practices